 1. To request the Penalty Abatement, you must currently be in “compliance.”
 You are considered to be in compliance when all your returns have been filed and all your current-year estimated and withholding taxes have been paid.

 2. Your record must not show previous penalty assessments for the past three tax years.

 • If you have not yet paid the penalty, contact the IRS by phone and ask for the abatement.
 You can also request it in writing by typing up and mailing a statement requesting the abatement.

 • File Form 843 requesting a money refund if the penalty was paid in the last 3 years.

 Watch for These Penalty Abatement Glitches

 The First Penalty Abatement is automatically approved if you meet the qualifications.
 However, there can be a glitch.
 The IRS uses an automated process called the “Reasonable Cause Assistant” (RCA for short) to determine if you qualify.
-Your chances that this software will return the right answer is about 50-50.
+Your chances that this software will return the correct answer is about 50-50.
 This means you’ll have to work with the IRS employees to fix whatever record-keeping problem is resulting in the wrong answer.

 If you or someone you know has received a Notice of Intent to Levy or some other federal or state tax issue, please get in touch with Tax Representative Jim Payne, CPA, by email or phone at (352) 317-5692.